ddouble/pytools/README.md

 # pytools

-some tool writed in python
+some tool written in python

 ## iprange2network.py